plmwong/sfpark-geojson/README.md

 node .
 ```

-Then browse to http://localhost:8080 to view the sample Google Map using data from the SFPark API.
+Then browse to http://localhost:8080/garage-availability.html to view a sample Google Map using data from the SFPark API.

 ![Sample Google Map](assets/sample.png)